rmtuckerphx/ai102-testprep/azure-ai-services.md

 * Great for IoT sensor data
 * Univariate - changes in one variable
 * Multivariate - changes in multiple variables with correlations

+## Content Safety
+* API that can be integrated into any application or service
+* Moderate Text Content - run tests on text
+* Moderate Image Content - run tests on images
+* Monitor Online Activity - real-time monitoring
+* Prompt Shields - protects against prompt injection and jailbreak attacks
+* Protected Material Detection - identifies copyrighted content in text and code
+* Groundedness Detection - identifies hallucinated or ungrounded AI outputs

 ## Extracting Text
 * audio - Azure AI Speech